 Hip (horizontal beam lateral view)

-The horizontal beam lateral hip radiograph or shoot through hip is the in the purist terms the orthogonal view of the neck of the femur to the AP projection 1,3.
+The horizontal beam lateral hip radiograph or shoot through hip is in the purest terms the orthogonal view of the neck of the femur to the AP projection 1.

 The projection is used to assess the neck of the femur in profile during the investigation of a suspected neck of femur fracture 2.

-Although technically demanding, it is the most versatile hip radiograph, utilised in trauma bays and general radiography rooms.
-It requires minimal patient movement on the affected side while providing high-quality diagnostic images that can be replicated both intraoperatively and postoperatively 1,3-4.
+Although technically demanding, it is the most versatile hip radiograph, utilized in trauma bays and general radiography rooms.
+It requires minimal patient movement on the affected side while providing high-quality diagnostic images that can be replicated both intraoperatively and postoperatively 1, 3.

-- patient is supine with both arms on the chest, the side in question closest to the image receptor:
+- the patient is supine with both arms on the chest, the side in question is closest to the image receptor:

 - the image receptor can be an upright detector or a portable detector in an upright stand

 - the image receptor is angled approximately 20-45° to match the angle of the neck of femur (observed on the AP pelvis/hip); this is done to prevent elongation or foreshortening of anatomy